DiscipleTools/disciple-tools-theme/dt-core/README.md

 1. `wp-background-process.php` _(Part of the WP Background Processing)

+# Update

-## Update System
+## Version System
+For a full description on the plugin-update-checker library see `dt-core/libraries/plugin-update-checker/README.md`

 Steps to updating:
-1. Update version number in `disciple-tools.php`.
+1. Update version number in `style.css`.
 1. Update `version-updater.json`.
+(Update in three places)
+1. Update `config-required-plugins.php`.
 1. Commit to GitHub.
-1. Download master .zip from Github, rename .zip as `disciple-tools.zip`.
+1. Download master .zip from Github, rename .zip as `disciple-tools-theme.zip`.
-1. Create a new release in GitHub with the new version number and attach `disciple-tools.zip` to release.
+1. Create a new release in GitHub with the new version number and attach `disciple-tools-theme.zip` to release.

+## TGMP Required Plugins
+This is a plugin monitor that checks for suggested and required plugins and their version number.
+1. `config-required-plugins.php`
+2. `/libraries/class-tgm-plugin-activation.php`

 ## Background Processing